14 Things Science Can Teach You About Forgiveness

 For a healthier heart, be more forgiving

 When people are reminded of grudges, their heart rate and blood pressure can increase.
 Forgiveness, on the other hand, has been linked to better heart health.
 Plus, you’ll sleep better when you let bygones be just that.
 But keep in mind you can’t fake it: Researchers believe that the health benefits associated directly with forgiving apply only to emotional, not decisional, forgiveness (see No. 5).
-On the other hand, excessive anger and these signs could mean you’re headed for a heart attack.

 Forgiveness can backfire